boydcpeters/gridlib/docs/basics.parameters.rst

 1. Define a fixed grid between a minimum and maximum decay-rate and perform the GRID fitting procedure *(original GRID paper method)*.

-2. Provide a set of decay-rates and perform the GRID fitting procedure *(newly added, not in original GRID paper)*.
+2. Provide a set of decay rates and perform the GRID fitting procedure *(newly added, not in original GRID paper)*.

 For option 1, the GRID fitting procedure as described in the paper, the following